 “Oh, that.
 That’s the oil refinery,” he replied, gesturing off to the side.
-Sure enough, there it was, replete with aerial plumbing, huge tanks, and even a couple of pump jacks.
+Sure enough, there it was, replete with aerial plumbing, huge tanks, and even a few pump jacks.

-I’ve lived near the Houston Ship Channel for twenty years, now, and have become familiar with such odors, but back then, I had no idea that oil could be so smelly.
-Not that proximity and long association have made it any less pungent.
+I’ve lived near the Houston Ship Channel for many years, now, and have become familiar with such odors, but back then, I had no idea that oil and petrochemical products could be so smelly.
+Not that proximity and long association have made the odors any less pungent.

-We hadn’t been there more than half an hour when we heard a voice calling.
+We hadn’t been there more than fifteen minutes when we heard a voice calling.

 We looked around.
 A ride we’d missed?

-At the top of the embankment was a young blonde woman, about twenty.
+At the top of the embankment was a young blonde woman, about our age.
 We could tell she wasn’t a natural blonde because all she wore was a half-buttoned man’s shirt and a smile.